The Clearing House

 The Clearing House is a banking association and payments company owned by the largest commercial banks in the United States.
-The Clearing House is the parent organization of The Clearing House Payments Company L.L.C., which owns and operates core payments system infrastructure in the United States, including ACH, wire payments, check image clearing, and real-time payments through the RTP network, a modern real-time payment system for the U.S.
+The Clearing House is the parent organization of The Clearing House Payments Company L.L.C., which owns and operates core payments system infrastructure in the United States, including ACH, high-value wire transfers, check image clearing, electronic funds transfer (EFT) and a real-time payment network for the U.S., known as RTP®.

 Supporting services include The Clearing House Payments Authority (a payments association with over 1,000 financial institution members and corporate subscribers) and ECCHO (an entity develops and maintains rules that govern private sector check image exchange for its members, and also engages in lobbying and education).

 Membership

-Members of The Clearing House include JPMorgan Chase & Co., Bank of America Corp., Citigroup Inc., Bank of New York Mellon Corp., Deutsche Bank AG, U.S. Bancorp and Wells Fargo & Co.
+Members of The Clearing House include JPMorgan Chase & Co., Bank of America Corp., Citigroup Inc., BNY, Deutsche Bank AG, U.S. Bancorp and Wells Fargo & Co.
 The Clearing House Payments Company, an organization owned by the same banks, was established in New York in 1853 for the purpose of processing transactions among banks.
-It has offices in New York, North Carolina, Texas, and Michigan.
+It has offices in New York and North Carolina.